-The Marketplace sessions 2018 took the form of Round Tables.
-This session format invited delegates to meet with industry Decision Makers through informal group discussions.
-Running for 90 minutes, the session featured five tables with one or two Decision Makers at each table.
+The Marketplace sessions are round table sessions where delegates are invited to meet with industry Decision Makers through informal group discussions.
+Running for 90 minutes, the session features five tables with one or two Decision Makers at each table.
 During the course of the event, participants met with all attending Decision Makers for 15-minute group meetings.

 This is an overview of the Marketplace Sessions from 2018.
-More information about next year's sessions will be announced in due time.
+More information about the 2019 Marketplace sessions will be announced Tuesday 30 April.

 Decision Makers who attended in 2018 came from organisations such as Vice, New York Times, BFI, Chicken & Egg, Arte, IDA, The Guardian, SXSW, True/False and DocSociety.

 Please note: you need to have a Festival Pass to sign up for these events.
-You can purchase a Super Early Bird Pass for Sheffield Doc/Fest 2019 here.
+You can purchase a Pass for Sheffield Doc/Fest 2019 here.

 Alternate Realities: New Forms of Storytelling